-- · running Lightwave and loading an existing scene file, - setting the camera's position, orientation, and focal length, - · rendering the camera view using ray tracing, and - handing in homework.
+running Lightwave and loading an existing scene file,

+setting the camera position, orientation, and focal length to achieve a particular composition. rendering the camera view using ray tracing, and handing in homework.

-You may find reading certain parts of the Lightwave 6.5 pdf manual helpful.
+You will probably find reading certain parts of the Lightwave 7 pdf manual helpful.
 It is located in the course storage "hand-outs" folder, which you will be able to find after completing step 1, below.
 The potentially useful parts of the manual are chapter 2, some of chapter 3, chapter 6 on the content directory and changing the point of view, chapter 7 on moving and rotating an item, chapter 13 on camera lenses, chapter 16 on rendering.
+Use the table of contents to guide you to the right page(s).